Software Supply Chain Management the Newest Trend

 The time is now to carefully think about how we manage our ‘raw materials’ and overall supply chain.
 I’m guessing that most monolithic practices will not see much change.
 It is too costly and impactful to re-write hundreds of CI pipelines.
-But that does not mean we can’t solve the supply chain puzzle as we shift into cloud native development in a microservice architecture.
+But that does not mean we can’t solve the supply chain puzzle as we shift into cloud-native development in a microservice architecture.

 In a microservice application, we need to begin thinking about what the supply chain looks like.
 How do we track ‘raw materials’ that are now in the form of hundreds of small ‘bounded context’ functions?
 The good news is there is an emerging microservice catalog market that can be part of the supply chain solution.
-A microservice catalog like DeployHub can track versions of services to versions of their consuming applications.
+A microservice catalog tool like DeployHub can track versions of services to versions of their consuming applications.
 Your new Software Bill of Material report will have two levels.
-First an SBOM for the microservice.
+First, an SBOM for the microservice.
 The second level is aggregating this data at an application level.
 Remember, in this new architecture a full build is not done.

-Important to understand is microservices are naturally ‘incremental’ and are independently built, packaged and deployed.
+Important to understand is microservices are naturally ‘incremental’ and are independently built, packaged, and deployed.
 Managing these small services opens the door to more closely auditing their source code before they are released.
-As we shift from monolithic development to microservices, we have an opportunity incorporate supply chain and configuration management best practices.
+As we shift from monolithic development to microservices, we have an opportunity to incorporate supply chain and configuration management best practices.
 This includes being able to carefully audit the code before a release is done.
 And remember we must do this as fast as possible.
 It sounds like a big task, but well worth the effort.
 Collectively we will find the answers as we explore new ways to manage our DevOps pipeline and incorporate configuration management and DevSecOps principles.